enku/gentoo-build-publisher/docs/how-to-install.md

 pip install gbpcli
 ```

-Note that some CLI commands, for example `addmachine` and `addrepo` are only
+Note that some CLI commands, for example `addmachine`, `addrepo` and `check`
-available from the GBP server instance.
+are only available from the GBP server instance.